Dav8Circle/PhDMelodySet/README.md

 - `modelling_paper` contains all scripts relevant to the Harvard MDT modelling I've done so far

+- `requirements.txt` is used to install dependencies for the feature set

+- `setup.py` builds the feature set as a Python module

 This is very much a living repository and I can only apologise for the disorder - I will clean it up again soon!

 =========================================